jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * Really good but I just don't use it that much anymore

 [Atom](https://atom.io/)
-* I've used this but not strongly prefer the others, so almost never go back to it
+* I've used this but not strongly prefer the others, so rarely go back to it

 Note that you can also use a full IDE as a text editor.
 Only makes since if you're already using one though.